HUNDREDS of officers are preparing for their part in a massive operation to police the London 2012 Olympic Games.

-“In addition, we will maintain our regional resilience and we will be able able to manage major incidents or investigations and respond to contingencies outside of the Games wherever necessary.
+“In addition, we maintain our regional resilience, able to manage major incidents or investigations and respond to contingencies outside of the Games wherever necessary.

-Cleveland Police Assistant Chief Constable Sean White said: “The force is pleased to be involved in policing the Games and we are very much looking forward to welcoming the torch to Cleveland.
+Assistant Chief Constable Sean White, of Cleveland Police, said: “The force is pleased to be involved in policing the Games and we are very much looking forward to welcoming the torch to Cleveland.

 “We have arranged our mutual aid so that, should any matters arise in Cleveland, we have the appropriate support to deal with any issues.”